Luis León Sánchez: Personal life

 Born in Mula, he is also known as Lulu Sánchez.
 León is not his surname but he carries it as a middle name as a mark of respect to his grandfather originally, but since late 2006 also as a tribute to his eldest brother, León Sánchez, who died in a motorbike accident.
-His younger brother, Pedro León, is a professional footballer, playing for Spanish team CF Fuenlabrada.
+His younger brother, Pedro León, is a professional footballer, had played for Spanish giant Real Madrid C.F..
 His other brother, Antonio León Sánchez, plays indoor football.
 He is not related to fellow Spanish cyclist Samuel Sánchez.